Robinlovelace/open-gat/README.md

 popularity among government transport planning departments, including Transport for Wales and Transport for Greater Manchester.

-# Conclusion
+# Discussion and conclusion

-Geographic analysis is an important yet often under-appreciated aspect of transport planning, and looks set to play a more prominent role in transport policy-making due to technological, data and policy drivers of change.
-In the context of now policy drivers — including the obesity crisis, air pollution concerns and the ‘climate emergency’ that has been declared by some city authorities — many transport planners have been tasked with new sustainable transport targets.
-These include discouraging energy intensive modes, particularly car use, and enabling more walking and cycling (Hickman, Ashiru, and Banister 2011) .
-Furthermore, in the age of evidence-based policy, open data and citizen science, there is an onus on practitioners to provide solutions that are transparent, accessible and, increasingly, participatory (Banister 2008;
+Geographic analysis is an important yet often under-appreciated aspect of transport planning, and looks set to play a more prominent role in the future.
+In the context of urgent policy drivers — including the obesity crisis, air pollution concerns and the ‘climate emergency’ that has been declared by some city authorities — many transport planners have been tasked with new sustainable transport targets, including reduced private car use and increasing levels of walking and cycling (Hickman, Ashiru, and Banister 2011).
+In the age of evidence-based policy, open data and citizen science, there is an onus on practitioners to provide solutions that are transparent, accessible and, increasingly, participatory (Banister 2008; Peters 2020).
-Peters 2020).

 This poses a challenge to incumbent transport planning software which is expensive and thereby inaccessible to most people, monolithic and (to a